barbarakogus/albums-search/README.md

 # Albums search

-In this project, I make requests to Apple and Vagalume API, using retrofit as a framework to make the requests and callback and coroutines to handle the data.
-To display the albums I use the library recyclerView.
+In this project, I make requests to Apple and Vagalume API.
+I use retrofit as a framework to make the requests and callback and coroutines to handle the data.
+To display the albums, I use the library recyclerView.

 The goal of this project was to learn and practice these techniques.

 Any suggestions are always welcome!